cwoolner/flex-poker/README.md

 * Spring Data Redis
 * Spring Security

-# Dev environment setup

-* Just been using Eclipse, so to generate the .classpath file, from the top-level directory: `mvn eclipse:eclipse`
-* While developing, running `npm start` launches webpack in watch mode

 # Testing

-The basic unit tests run as part of a normal Maven lifecycle.
+The basic unit tests and arch tests run as part of a normal Maven lifecycle.
 No external systems are hit.

 Been recently playing around with mutation testing.
 The PIT plugin has been included.
 To run (after building): `mvn org.pitest:pitest-maven:mutationCoverage`